issue

 But in every situation, we can learn.
 How can we help authorities so they have the knowledge, skills and confidence required to effectively enforce animal protection laws in Minnesota?
 What do they need?
 How can we support them?

 Animal Folks is on a mission to do just that.
+We have introduced two state bills to address some of these issues:

 UPDATE: After the conviction and after the commercial breeder law was passed, the MN Board of Animal Health granted a state license to this dog breeder to operate.
 Animal Folks attempted to work with the MN Board of Animal Health (BAH) to resolve this issue.
 On June 27, 2017, Animal Folks sued the BAH for violation of the breeder law.
 For further explanation of the lawsuit and actions you can take, go to: Lawsuit: BAH